 - chest pain

-- leg swelling
+- leg swelling or pain

-- persistent abdominal pain
+- persistent abdominal (belly) pain

-- skin bruising
+- skin bruising (other than at site of vaccination)

 - red or purple spots or blood blisters under the skin

 - sudden onset of severe or persistent worsening headaches

 - double vision

 - difficulty speaking or moving part of the body

 Individuals who experienced rare blood clots with unusual platelets following their first dose of the AstraZeneca COVID-19 vaccine should not receive a second dose of any version of the AstraZeneca vaccine.